Orbital-Web/Raphael/README.md

     ```
     git clone https://github.com/Orbital-Web/Raphael.git --recurse-submodules
     ```
-2. Download [SFML-2.6.0 (GCC MinGW)](https://www.sfml-dev.org/download/sfml/2.6.0/) and add it to the root directory
+2. Download [SFML-2.6.0 (GCC MinGW Version)](https://www.sfml-dev.org/download/sfml/2.6.0/) and add it to the root directory
 3. Copy `openal32.dll` from `SFML-2.6.0/bin/` and add it to the root directory
 4. Compile and run `main.exe` with the following commands (optionally, compile with the `-DMUTEEVAL` flag to mute evaluations)
     ```